keflanagan/MomentofUntruth/README.md

 for in-domain and out-of-domain respectively.

-The path to where model predictions are saved can be set in the bash script with '--pred_save_path' and by default are stored in 'preds/{dataset_name}'
+The path to where model predictions are saved can be set in the bash script with `--pred_save_path` and by default are stored in `preds/{dataset_name}`

 Run on Charades-STA by replacing 'qvhl' in the script paths above with 'charades'